connor-mccarthy/gapnet/README.md

 This repo contains the code I used to investigate a model training hypothesis I'm calling GAPNet.
 I was hopeful the GAPNet training strategy might provide a boost in classification accuracy when you have an abundance of unlabeled examples but few labeled examples.
 My hypothesis _was wrong_, but here's the basic training procedure anyway:

 1. Train a GAN on the abundant unlabeled dataset
-2. Take the learned discriminator from the GAN and chop of it's classification head
+2. Take the learned discriminator from the GAN and chop off its classification head
-3. Apply a new classification head to the GAN for the primary classification task
+3. Apply a new classification head to the discriminator for the primary classification task, creating a new classifier with a particular weight initialization from the GAN's discriminator
-4. Re-train the discriminator (with the initial weights from the GAN) for the primary classification task
+4. Re-train the new classifier for the primary classification task

 ![gapnet_diagram.jpg](gapnet_diagram.jpg)